 Edinburgh Community Health Forum

-We are working with Edinburgh Community Health Forum to develop a robust and sustainable monitoring framework that enables them to learn, improve the tell the story of the difference the work of the forum makes.
-We will also develop a robust and sustainable framework to underpin the monitoring of the Health Inequalities Grant Programme.
+In 2018 we worked with Edinburgh Community Health Forum to develop a robust and sustainable monitoring framework that enables them to learn, improve the tell the story of the difference the work of the forum makes.
+They are now using OutNav to continually track their progress.

 Health Technology Wales